Ruth Lister CBE - Honorary President

 Being concerned with the link between poverty and poor health, Diane has assisted the Money Advice Liaison Group together with the Royal College of Psychiatrists, in developing practice guidelines for consumers with mental health problems and debt.
 Viewing access to justice as a right, Diane promotes Pro Bono services where legal aid funding is no longer available.
 She is also a trustee for the Pro Bono Unit.

-Tim has worked for over ten years in a number of senior campaigning roles, developing and delivering the analysis, data, and software which underpin modern campaigns.
+Tim Waters has worked for over ten years in a number of senior campaigning roles, developing and delivering the analysis, data, and software which underpin modern campaigns.
 Before that, he worked for a few years in local government in London.
 He initially trained as a tropical systematic botanist, and in his spare time teaches flowering plant identification for a natural history society.